WorldWideTelescope/worldwidetelescope.github.io/index.md

 Here are some ways you can communicate with the folks who make the project
 happen:

-- Sign up for the announcements mailing list: <https://bit.ly/wwt-signup>
+- Sign up for the WWT newsletter: <https://bit.ly/wwt-signup>
 - WWT discussion forum: <https://wwt-forum.org/>
 - [Twitter: @wwtelescope](https://twitter.com/wwtelescope)
 - [Facebook: @wwtelescope](https://www.facebook.com/wwtelescope/)